jlirette075/ISQA-3420/Use Cases.md

 * The software package is correctly uploaded to the orchestrator.
 * The orchestrator correctly sends the software package to the License Scanner.

-Main Success Scenario: The Developer successfully sends the softwae package to the License Scanner and the license results sent back are accurate.
+Main Success Scenario: The Developer successfully uploads the software package to the License Scanner and the license results sent back are accurate.

-Failed End Conditions: The Developer unsuccessfully sends the softwae package to the License Scanner or the license results sent back are inaccurate.
+Failed End Conditions: The Developer unsuccessfully uploads the software package to the License Scanner or the license results sent back are inaccurate.

 Trigger: The developer uploads the information to the orchestrator.